r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/memtests/README.txt

 (Currently using Fedora 42.)

-[2025-08-14; in process of switching to clang/flang 21.0.0-rc3.
-The logs show which compiler was used.]

 There is a directory for each package with a 00check.log file documenting the package version and the version of R used.
 For {gcc,clang}-ASAN this may also report errors, including from examples.